 Now I’m wondering what my next pair of running shoes will be.
 I’m looking at the Mizuno Wave Kazan 2, Wave Ultima 7, or something similar.
 I usually run on gravel roads, only occasionally on asphalt.
 Feel free to drop me a line below if you have any recommendations.

 Thanks for all the good years Asics.
 Now I’m moving on.

 Hei, stas at du er innom!
-Jeg har 20 års erfaring fra ulike roller i skjæringspunktet mellom teknologi, medier og kommunikasjon.
-Utdannet innen systemutvikling og har alltid hatt enorm interesse for tech og medier, men har etter hvert også fått litt sansen for folk.
-Har hatt roller som journalist, ansvarlig redaktør, produktsjef, kommunikasjonsrådgiver, PR-sjef, daglig leder, prosjektleder og klyngeleder.
+Jeg har over 20 års erfaring fra ulike roller i skjæringspunktet mellom teknologi, medier og kommunikasjon.
+Utdannet innen systemutvikling og har alltid hatt enorm interesse for tek og medier, men har etter hvert også fått litt sansen for folk.
+Har hatt roller som journalist, redaktør, produktsjef, kommunikasjonsrådgiver, PR-sjef, daglig leder, prosjektleder og klyngeleder.
 I tillegg har jeg erfaring som gründer fra flere bedriftsetableringer.
 Er for tiden ansatt i den offensive mediebedriften Hamar Media hvor jeg har ansvar for området "Teknologi og Data".
-Når jeg ikke jobber med medier og tech er det trolig joggeskoene som slites ut, spader som settes i jorden eller malekoster som svinges.
+Når jeg ikke jobber med medier og tek er det trolig joggeskoene som slites ut, spader som settes i jorden eller malerkoster som svinges.
 Ellers blir fluestanga ALT for lite brukt! :-)